alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes
+## xx/xx/21 -  Eric Smith -    Version 3.0.10
+**Updates:**
+-   Record links updated to support a Flow running in a Community

+**Bug Fixes:**
+-   Fixed links when running in a Sandbox whose name started with the letter c

 ## 01/19/21 -  Eric Smith -    Version 3.0.9
 **Updates:**
 -   Add option to Display Row Numbers (default=false)